National Criminal Intelligence System

 - An analyst from a Commonwealth agency and an analyst from a state policing agency were both searching the NCIS pilot system for the same person of interest.
 The deconfliction alert enabled the two analysts to get in touch and collaborate on their investigations into the person of interest, reducing duplication of effort.

 - The Joint Counter Terrorism Team received a short-notice referral of a potential terrorist threat to public safety in Melbourne over the 2016 Christmas period.
-When the nature of the threat changed and the need to move on search warrants and arrests was unexpectedly brought forward, investigators were able to use NCIS to check details for persons of interest in a much shorter timeframe than would have otherwise been possible.
+When the nature of the threat changed and the need to move on search warrants and arrests was unexpectedly brought forward, investigators used NCIS to check details for persons of interest in a quicker timeframe than previously possible.